-Wander through Taxco's numerous cobblestone streets and quiet plaza; there literally hundreds (close to a thousand) silver shops located here, and the craftsmanship is excellent.
+Wander through Taxco's numerous cobblestone streets and quiet plaza; there literally hundreds of fascinating silver shops located near Monte Taxco, and the craftsmanship is excellent.
 Prices are the best in the world.
-And no matter your budget – whether it’s a few pesos or hundreds of dollars - you’ll find pieces of excellent value.
+And no matter your budget – whether it’s just a few pesos or lots of dollars – you’ll find pieces of excellent value.
 In addition to silver, Taxco is renowned for its stone artists.
 However, beware claims of antique as they’re aren’t many around.

 Mining in Taxco began before the arrival of the Spanish.
 With natives saying why wait for them? and then extracting a number of stones for decorative and ritual purposes.
 Not to mint coins or invest in futures.
 Mining operations in the area during the early colonial period was carried out mostly by mining haciendas such as the Hacienda El Chorillo and the Hacienda San Juan Bautista, established by Cortés or drinking buddies of Cortés.
 In the mid 18th century, José de la Borda arrived in Taxco and started more modern operations in mines and to thank God, later built a grand church in the Taxco town square which may be viewed from the terrace of a good restaurant there.

 This old mining town of Taxco is characterized by its cobbled and winding streets, traditional plazas and antique houses with elegant colonial facades.
 The small city of Taxco, sitting just north of the State of Guerrero, is one of the best places to buy silver.

 Some high-quality earrings, rings, ankle bracelets, necklaces, cufflinks and other creations make the perfect gift to take home with you.
 But please don't be buying those pins they stick in your nose.
 Better a nice silver chain.
 Avoid the pain.